gabrielatrindade/commodities_analysis/README.md

 - [5_commodities_visualization](https://github.com/gabrielatrindade/commodities_analysis/blob/master/5_commodities_visualization.ipynb):
 Getting information from 5 commodities, using visualization.
 Some graphs are plotted here for the following questions:

-I used pandas, numpy, seaborn, and matplotlib libraries.
+I used Pandas, numpy, seaborn, and matplotlib libraries.

  ## 🗂 Folder